trey-rosius/event_driven_cdk/README.md

                                                 topics=[cfn_topic.attr_topic_arn]
                                                 )
 ```
+Bear in mind that, we've assumed the client is already signed in to our application at this point.
+So we have their email address.
 We'll use the clients email address to subscribe to the sns topic, so that they'll receive email updates on `success` or `failed` payments.

+For the purpose of this tutorial, we'll subscribe to sns using an email passed in as a parameter from the commandline, when deploying the application later.

-Therefore, we need to
-add `email` as a subscriber using `CfnSubscription` method from the sns class.
+For now, we need to add `email` as a subscriber using `CfnSubscription` method from the sns class.

-We'll be using the command line to pass in the email address when deploying the application.

 ```python
         email_address = CfnParameter(self, "subscriptionEmail")